-Opportunities for student involvement are available through departmental, social interest, professional, athletic, and nationally affiliated clubs and organizations.
-A complete list of groups is available online at www.marian.edu/clubs and on Connect, www.connect.marian.edu.
-The Director of Student Activities coordinates and promotes a variety of educational, volunteer, recreational, social, cultural, and entertainment programs and services.

-Numerous opportunities are available to develop leadership skills, interact with students, faculty and staff, and to share in personally enriching experiences through participation in student government, clubs and organizations, and in class offices.
+Students have a wide range of involvement opportunities through departmental, social interest, professional, athletic, and nationally affiliated clubs and organizations.
+A full list of groups can be found online at www.marian.edu/clubs and on Connect at connect.marian.edu.
+The Office of Student Activities oversees and promotes various educational, volunteer, recreational, social, cultural, and entertainment programs.
+Students can develop leadership skills, connect with peers, faculty, and staff, and enjoy personally enriching experiences by participating in student government, clubs, and organizations.